What is Planned Cost? & How it is different from Actual Cost

 Planned cost is the estimated cost of a particular product.
 It is determined based on historical data of that product before manufacturing the specific product.

-It includes the components like direct raw material charges and direct labor charges.
+It is the total amount of money you expect to spend when creating or manufacturing that product.
+It includes components like direct raw material charges and direct labor charges.

 Planned cost principles